 What’s missing from Samsung Health?

-As mentioned above, the Samsung Health app no longer syncs with many third-party services.
+Additionally, as mentioned above, the Samsung Health app no longer syncs with many third-party services.
 Compared to fully integrated competitors like Google Fit or Apple Health, this is one of the app’s biggest shortcomings.
 Athletes looking to link their Samsung Health account to more powerful or niche apps, like Runkeeper or Headspace, will be disappointed.